AndyInternet/inngest-overload/README.md

-# My Express App
+# Inngest Overload

 This is a simple Express application built with TypeScript.
-It serves as a starting point for building web applications using Node.js and Express.
+It is my first use of the Inngest SDK and it will create functions that are designed to fill and overload the Inngest self-hosting queue.

 ## Table of Contents